---

 ## Is ParkMyCloud still available?

-**No, not as the standalone ParkMyCloud product most users remember.** ParkMyCloud was acquired by Turbonomic in May 2019.
-IBM then acquired Turbonomic in June 2021.
-ParkMyCloud's capabilities were moved toward the broader IBM Turbonomic ARM product, and IBM markets Turbonomic rather than a separate ParkMyCloud product today.
+No, not as the standalone ParkMyCloud product most users remember.
+Turbonomic acquired ParkMyCloud in May 2019, and IBM acquired Turbonomic in June 2021.
+The capabilities moved into the broader IBM Turbonomic ARM product.
+Today IBM markets Turbonomic, not a separate ParkMyCloud product.

-That means ParkMyCloud is best understood as effectively defunct as a standalone brand, not as a product that vanished overnight.
-Existing technology and ideas were absorbed into a larger platform.
+ParkMyCloud is therefore defunct as a standalone brand, though it did not vanish overnight.
+Its technology was absorbed into a larger platform.

 ## Why ParkMyCloud mattered

-ParkMyCloud helped establish a clear, practical way to reduce avoidable cloud spend: schedule idle resources to stop when teams are not using them.
+ParkMyCloud popularized a practical way to cut avoidable cloud spend: schedule idle resources to stop when teams are not using them.

-Its language was memorable because the action was simple.
+The language stuck because the action was simple.
 A development environment needed during office hours could be "parked" overnight and at weekends, then started again before the team returned.
-Instead of relying on engineers to remember manual shutdowns, teams could make the schedule automatic.
+Rather than rely on engineers to remember manual shutdowns, teams made the schedule automatic.

-That matters because idle non-production resources are still a straightforward problem.
-Development, staging, QA, and demo environments often need reliable working hours, not 24/7 runtime.
-Scheduling is not a complete FinOps strategy, but it is a sensible first step for resources that are predictably unused.
+Idle non-production resources remain a straightforward problem.
+Development, staging, QA, and demo environments usually need reliable working hours, not 24/7 runtime.
+Scheduling is one early step in a FinOps strategy, and a sensible one for resources that are predictably unused.

 ## What replaced ParkMyCloud?